-The ScaleRna library is pooled and needs to be further separated into sample specific files for analysis.
-A sample barcode table (e.g. samples.csv) file is used to list the samples included in an analysis run, their sample barcode (RT) sequences and optional sample-specific analysis parameters.
+The ScaleRna Quantum library represents a pool of cells and needs to be further separated into sample specific files for analysis.
+A sample here is the groupings of cells defined by their organization on the RT plate well position.
+A sample barcode table (e.g. EXAMPLES) file is used to list the samples included in an analysis run, their sample barcode (RT) sequences and optional sample-specific analysis parameters.